raawanahmed/postsApp/README.md

 To use the context, import the postsContext and usePostContext from @/context/context.
 Wrap your components with the PostsContextProvider to access the post data and toggle functions.

+## Technologies used
+- Next.js: Next.js is a framework for building server-side rendered React applications.
+It is used as the main framework for this project.
+- React: React is a library for building user interfaces.
+It is used in the project for creating reusable components and managing the application's UI.
+- TypeScript: TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
+It is used in this project to add static typing and improve the overall code quality.
+-  React Icons: React Icons is a library that provides a collection of popular icons as React components.
+It is used in the project to display icons for various UI elements.
+- React Context API: React Context API is a feature of React that allows data to be passed through the component tree without explicitly passing props.
+It is used in the project to manage post data using a context provider.
+- Local Storage: Local Storage is a web browser API that allows data to be stored locally on the user's device.
+It is used in the project to persist the posts data across page reloads.
 ## How to Use the project
 To use this project, follow the steps below: